 No matter what I do, I can never think about good conversation topics when talking to new people.
 And what do I do?
 I use the oldest strategy in the book: I talk about the weather 😌!
-Whether you relate or not, being able to ask or talk about the weather in Spanish is something that you definitely need to know if you want to become fluent in Spanish.
+Whether you relate or not, being able to ask or talk about the weather in Spanish is something that you definitely need to know if you want to become fluent in this language.

 Let’s forget for a moment about my poor social skills.
 If you think about it, the weather is one of those topics that people constantly use on a daily basis.
 For that reason, in this guide, we’ll go over the following topics: